 What makes the IPN so special?

-• The Integrated Program in Neuroscience (IPN) at McGill University is an inter-disciplinary, inter-departmental graduate program, that produces world-class neuroscientists.
+• The IPN at McGill University is an inter-disciplinary, inter-departmental graduate program, that produces world-class neuroscientists.

 • IPN provides graduate training in the outstanding research environments of McGill university and the city of Montreal, which has the highest concentration of neuroscientists in North America.

 • Internationally renowned, McGill University has a rich history of achievements in neuroscience.